Pin It!

 Description

-These homemade Red Velvet are so light, fluffy, and moist.
-They’re topped with the best cream cheese frosting.
+These homemade red velvet cupcakes are light, fluffy, and moist, topped with the best cream cheese frosting!

 Ingredients